-23. Involvement of your General Practitioner (GP)
+24. Involvement of your child's General Practitioner (GP)

-In order to enrol into this study, you will need to tick a box on an online form to say that you consent for us to contact your GP.
-Your GP may be asked to share information about your medical history and give access to any other medical records as required.
-We will write to your GP to let them know when you enrol and when you complete the study, so they can update your medical records accordingly.
+In order to enrol into this study, you will need to tick a box on an online form to say that you consent for us to contact your child's GP.
+The GP may be asked to share information about your child's medical history and give access to any other medical records as required.
+We will write to your GP to let them know when your child enrols and when they complete the study, so their medical records can be updated accordingly.

-24. What will happen to any samples I give?
+25. What will happen to any samples my child gives?

-If you consent, any of your leftover samples can be stored and used for future research on vaccines or infectious diseases.
-This is optional; your participation in this study will not be affected by whether or not you decide to allow storage and future use of leftover samples.
-You may request at any time for your remaining samples to be destroyed.
+If you consent, any of your child's leftover samples can be stored and used for future research on vaccines or infectious diseases.
+This is optional; your child's participation in this study will not be affected by whether or not you decide to allow storage and future use of leftover samples.
+You may request at any time for your child's remaining samples to be destroyed.

 Analysis of your samples, measuring the immune response of your body, will be done both at the University of Oxford and at other collaborating laboratories in the UK and overseas.
-Any samples or data sent to them would not include information that identifies you.
+Any samples or data sent to them would not include information that identifies your child.

-25. Will any genetic tests be done?
+26. Will any genetic tests be done?

-We may do genetic tests on your blood samples, for example to look at the patterns of genes that regulate your own individual immune response (these are called Human Leukocyte Antigen genes).
+We may do genetic tests on your child's blood samples, for example to look at the patterns of genes that regulate your child's own individual immune response (these are called Human Leukocyte Antigen genes).
 This helps us to work out which aspects of the immune response to vaccines are due to genetic differences between individuals.
 We may also look at the expression of certain genes which relate specifically to the immune response to COVID-19.
-Any samples and information recorded will be marked only with a study number, so that we cannot directly identify you.
-However, your DNA is unique, and so will never be completely anonymous.
+Any samples and information recorded will be marked only with a study ID so that we cannot directly identify your child.
+However, your child's DNA is unique, and so will never be completely anonymous.

-26. What will happen to the results of the research study?
+27. What will happen to the results of the research study?